Auckland Transport: Relations with Auckland Council (2022–2024)

+Restructuring

 On 3 December 2024, the Transport Minister, Simeon Brown and Mayor of Auckland, Wayne Brown announced an overhaul of AT's mandate and functions.
 Key changes included moving various planning powers to council and repositioning the agency as a transport project and services delivery agency.
 Auckland Council would be given AT's former road-controlling authority powers with responsibility for regional land and public transport planning.
 Auckland's local boards would also be given decision-making powers over certain transport policies such as parking, speed limits, cycleways and pedestrian crossings.

 On 5 September 2025, Transport Minister, Chris Bishop, Auckland Minister, Simeon Brown, and Mayor of Auckland, Wayne Brown confirmed that the New Zealand Government would introduce legislation reallocating policy, planning and road delivery and management powers from AT to Auckland Council.
 Under the new legislation, AT would be responsible for delivering public transport, infrastructure services and other specific functions determined by the council.
 Some council and local board elected representatives expressed concerns about how transport policy and planning work could be done by them.

+The Local Government (Auckland Council) (Transport Governance) Amendment Act 2026 came into force on 7 May 2026.
+The act mandates changes to the region's transport framework, including the creation of the Auckland Regional Transport Committee (ARTC), the transfer of most local roading functions to Auckland Council, and the reforming of AT into a transport council-controlled organisation focused on delivering public transport services.
+A transition period will finish on 1 October 2026.

+The City Rail Link was officially opened at a formal ribbon-cutting ceremony on 11 September 2026 by New Zealand Prime Minister, Christoper Luxon and Auckland Mayor, Wayne Brown.
+The first day of public operation was on 13 September 2026.
+Transport minister, Chris Bishop was on board the first train.
+The first week of operation contributed to the highest ever Auckland rail patronage, with 528,007 boardings, beating the previous record 7-day record of 504,380 set in March 2019.

+In its 2025 to 2026 financial year, before the restructure took effect, AT met or exceeded 20 out of 24 Statement of Intent targets and 40 out of 42 deliverables agreed with Auckland Council.
+It set a record for capital delivery, investing $1.4 billion to upgrade assets and provide new infrastructure, including its largest roading renewal programme of over 503 kilometres.
+In June 2026, 427 AT buses were low emission, the largest number in any Australasian city.

+In 2026, also before the restructure took effect, a council local board satisfaction survey showed 82% of respondents were satisfied or very satisfied with the way AT engaged with them, double the figure recorded in 2023.
+In the 2026 annual Verian Public Sector Reputation Index, AT’s overall reputation score of 52 in 2025 increased to 64 in 2026, the biggest single year increase of any organisation in a decade of tracking.